Viennese repair Holocaust survivor photos | DW | 29.05.2019

 'Deeply worried,' 'assault on us all'

-The United Nations Human Rights Office on Tuesday condemned that attacks and expressed concern "about the rise in anti-Semitic incidents taking place in a number of European countries and the United States."
+The United Nations Human Rights Office on Tuesday condemned the attacks and expressed concern "about the rise in anti-Semitic incidents taking place in a number of European countries and the United States."

 Keeping Holocaust recall alive